Protests against Rodrigo Duterte: War on drugs, extrajudicial killings, and other police-related controversies

 Relatives of drug war and alleged extrajudicial killings victims light the candles to remember the victims.

 Duterte began the war against illegal drugs in the country the moment he began his presidency, promising to kill thousands of people involved in the drug trade.
 During the course of the drug war, more than 6,000 mostly petty drug users and suspects have been killed during police anti-drug operations.
 The killings have garnered attention from human rights groups, Western governments, and U.N. rights experts.
-Protests against the war on drugs, such as one done by Kalipunan ng Damayang Mahihirap (Kadamay) in front of Camp Crame, have been conducted as early as August 2016.
+Protests against the war on drugs, such as one done by Kadamay (Kadamay) in front of Camp Crame, have been conducted as early as August 2016.
 Despite the deaths in the campaign, Duterte's popularity in opinion polls remained high.
 In September 2016, the University of the Philippines Carillon Tower bells were played to mark the beginning of protests by various groups that included LGBT Bahaghari, UP Diliman Center for Women's and Gender Studies, the University Student Council, Stop the Killings Network, GABRIELA, Samahan ng mga Ex-Detainees Laban sa Detensyon at Aresto (SELDA), and Karapatan.

 A coalition named "Manlaban sa EJK" (Manananggol Laban sa Extra Judicial Killings) was formed by lawyers, teachers, and law students in November 2017.

 Aside from the war on drugs and extrajudicial killings, there have been forced disappearances under the Duterte administration. with at least 50 cases of enforced disappearance as of August 30, 2020.
 (Note: Various number of disappearances under Duterte administration differs; Karapatan reported 13 as of August 30, 2020 while human rights group Families of Victims of Involuntary Disappearance (FIND) reported 47 as of November 2, 2018.)
 Forced disappearances are commemorated every All Saints' Day by relatives – many of whom have been grieving since the Arroyo administration (as in the case of Sherlyn Cadapan and Karen Empeño in 2006).
 According to the Asian Federation Against Involuntary Disappearances (AFAD), there have been 1,993 cases of forced disappearances since Marcos regime.

 The death toll from the war on drugs varies: officials claim that the number of those killed has reached 5,779, (Note: As of August 31, 2019.) but opposition leaders and human rights workers assert that more than 27,000 have been killed.
 (Note: As of December 2018.)

 In March 2025, following the arrest of Rodrigo Duterte, Rise Up for Life and for Rights held a protest action in Manila and artist group Resbak held a gathering in Quezon City in support of families of victims of extrajudicial killings.